 In the collection are “Blueback” charts published by British firms (Imray, Norrie, Laurie, Chas.
 Wilson), as well as charts published by the British Admiralty, the U.S. Navy Hydrographic Office, private Dutch companies, the US Coast Survey and the private firms of Chas.
 Copley and E. & G. W. Blunt.

 The collection also features several charts produced by George Eldridge and his son, George W. Eldridge.
 The story of the Eldridges, father and son, is told in an exhibit in the Wendy Wade Costello Gallery on the lower level of the Museum.
 “Chart George” Eldridge, born in Chatham in 1821, established one of the two most exceptional private chart-producing enterprises in America.
 While smaller than that of the Blunts, it was more innovative and longer lasting.
-His first chart, the famous 1852 “Eldridge Upside-Down Chart” of Monomoy Island and the nearby shoals (south is to the top), is displayed in the Wendy Wade Costello Gallery exhibit, and can also be viewed on this page in our Nautical Charts Virtual Gallery.
+His first chart, the famous 1852 “Eldridge Upside-Down Chart” of Monomoy Island and the nearby shoals (south is to the top), is displayed in the Wendy Wade Costello Gallery exhibit.